google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

-**For users on slow connections such as 2G, external scripts loaded via `document.write()` can delay the display of main page content for tens of seconds**, or cause pages to either fail to load or take so long that the user just gives up and based on instrumentation in Chrome, we've learned that pages featuring external scripts inserted via document.write() are typically twice as slow to load than other pages on 2G.
+**For users on slow connections such as 2G, external scripts loaded via `document.write()` can delay the display of main page content for tens of seconds**, or cause pages to either fail to load or take so long that the user just gives up.
+Based on instrumentation in Chrome, we've learned that pages featuring external scripts inserted via document.write() are typically twice as slow to load than other pages on 2G.

-We collected the following data from a 28 days field trial on 1% of Chrome stable users, restricted to 2G connections.
+We collected the following data from a 28 day field trial on 1% of Chrome stable users, restricted to users on 2G connections.
 We saw that 7.6% of all page loads on 2G included at least one cross-origin, parser-blocking script that was inserted via `document.write()` in the top level document.
 As a result of blocking the load of these scripts, we saw the following improvements on those loads: